 This chapter provides information to help you further configure the computer:

-Installing the Windows 10 operating system
+Installing a new operating system

 In some situations, you might need to install a new operating system.
-This topic provides instructions on how to install a Windows 10 operating system.
+This topic provides instructions on how to install a new operating system.